Book of Mormon Changes, Why?

 “But behold, as the seed swelleth, and sprouteth, and beginneth to grow, then you must needs say that the seed is good; for behold it swelleth, and sprouteth, and beginneth to grow.
 And now, behold, will not this strengthen your faith?
 Yea, it will strengthen your faith: for ye will say I know that this is a good seed; for behold it sprouteth and beginneth to grow.”
 (Alma 32:30, 2006 edition)

-Thirty-five words were added.
+Thirty-five words were added to Alma 32:30.
 Again, no textual proof is offered to support this addition.

 “… yea, all their murders, and robbings, and their plunderings, and all their wickedness, and abominations, may be made manifest unto this people; yea, and that ye preserve these directors.”
 (Alma 37:24, 1830 edition)